BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --include=d...
         can be specified multiple times; specifies directories to search for files specified on the command line or included from other files;
-        the current directory is always searched first and the directory ../cwmp-bbf is always searched last (and so doesn't need to be mentioned)
+        the current directory is always searched first

         no search is performed for files that already include directory names